bahuma20/firefly-iii-ai-categorize/README.md

-# FireflyService III AI categorization
+# Firefly III AI categorization

-This project allows you to automatically categorize your expenses by using OpenAI.
+This project allows you to automatically categorize your expenses in [Firefly III](https://www.firefly-iii.org/) by using OpenAI.

 ## How it works